Connect with us

 But careful curation makes it the gold standard of academic indexing and one that journals and authors aspire to join.
 Its value is in its replicability: It is possible to dip into it multiple times using different search strategies and produce comparable results.

 Reliance on curated databases is about to end with the introduction of rankings based on open data like that collected by OpenAlex.
-OpenAlex claims to include over 100,000 journals – of highly varying quality and editorial practices – with SCI's 9,200.
+OpenAlex claims to include over 100,000 journals – of highly varying quality and editorial practices – compared with SCI’s 9,200.
 All data in OpenAlex has been released into the public domain with the laudable goal of making research freely available to all.
 The downside is that this wider net sweeps in predatory journals that exploit researchers and undermine the quality and integrity of scholarly communication.

 multiple yellow excavators posed next to red flags with Chinese lettering